stefanjudis/tiny-helpers/CONTRIBUTING.md

 ### What does count as a tiny helper?

-A tiny helper could be any website or web application that you open while developing for the web.
-This includes formatting tools, design tools, snippet generators, and much more. :)
+A tiny helper is any website or web application that developers could open and use while developing for the web.
+Tiny helpers solve and help with common problems such as code formatting, design, code generation, and much more. :)

-A tiny helper does not have to be on GitHub and has not to be open source.
+A tiny helper does not have to be available on GitHub and has not to be open source.

 **It has to be useful, that's all.** 🎉